 Bottom line: We can debate all we want about how many people will use the mythical thing called PFM.
 But most people want to know something about a past transaction at least once in a while.
 They shouldn't have to subscribe to a third-party service find it.

-So, financial institutions.
+So, listen up, financial institutions.
 Follow Simple's lead (and Jwaala which pioneered it five years ago), and make long-term searchable transaction archives a core part of online and mobile banking (notes 2, 3).

 Simple's natural-language search is an important feature (15 Jan 2013)